KrKate/rsschool-cv0/cv.md

 *___Telegram:___ @Kr_Ekaterina
 =====
 ###About Myself:

 I graduated from Novosibirsk State University.
 I have a master's degree in energy.

-I’m interested in Web Development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.

-I believe, that my ability to learn and to gain new skills will lead me through this path of becoming a proficient Frontend Developer.
 ===
 ###Skills and Proficiency:
 +HTML5